wenglor/AI-module-onnx/README.md

 ### Option 1: Using Docker Compose (recommended)

 This is the simplest method to get started.
-If you do not provide the USER_ID and GROUP_ID

 1. Build and start the services.